JuliaDiff/FiniteDiff.jl/README.md

 Note that here `fx` is a cached function call of `f`.
 If you provide `fx`, then `fx` will be used in the forward differencing method to skip a function call.
 It is on you to make sure that you update `cache.fx` every time before calling `FiniteDiff.finite_difference_gradient!`.
+If `fx` is an immutable, e.g. a scalar or a `StaticArray`, `cache.fx` should be updated using `@set` from [Setfield.jl](https://github.com/jw3126/Setfield.jl).
 A good use of this is if you have a cache array for the output of `fx` already being used, you can make it alias into the differencing algorithm here.

 ## Jacobians